A killer Net Promoter Score (NPS) program in just ten steps? Yes, you heard us right.

 Step 7: Follow-Up

-I bought one of the last DIY embroideries of a particular kit from a woman named Jen who ran an Etsy store called Lovely Messes (I like to hang my art around my apartment like a proud parent putting their children’s finger paints on the fridge).
+I bought one of the last DIY embroideries of a particular kit from a woman named Jen who ran an Etsy store called Lovely Messes (I like to hang my art around my apartment like a proud parent putting their children’s fingerprints on the fridge).

 While connecting on Etsy may seem small scale, it does hold the same sentiment you want to achieve with your customers: authenticity.